MohammadBnei/grpc-task-manager/exercice/nestjs/Guided-connect-ms.md

 }
 ```

+See the meta object ?
+It will be used to pass metadata to the user api. **We need to pass a jwt token to the user's find rpc because it is guarded**.

 ## Step 3 - Export UserService in the module

 We need to export the `UserService` in the created user module so that we can inject it in other parts of the application.
 To do this, add the following code in the `user.module.ts` file: